kasia-omm/art-sea/README.md

 <hr>

-The navigation of the website attracts the user ro navigate to Contact Us form.
+The navigation of the website attracts the user to navigate to Contact Us form.
 On the Main Page, there is a link to go directly to Services Page from which user may navigate to Contact Us form after learning about services.

 There are several call to action buttons on the Main Page such as 'Let's craft!' on the overlay text box on Hero Image, as well as Contact Us link in the footer.